Testing

 Unit tests and conformance

-cargo test --all-targets # unit tests + Rust integration tests
+cargo test --all-targets # Unit tests + Rust integration tests

 make test-conformance # JSON fixture-driven conformance suite